 - 0.25% (rough diamonds)

-Most of the items fall in the category of 5%, 12% and 18%.
+Most of the goods fall in the category of 5%, 12% and 18%, while most of the services fall in the category of 18%.
 GST of 28% is applicable on some items like cement, car, tobacco.
 There is also a Cess which is applicable only on a handful of goods like car, tobacco, pan masala.

 Still has a question?
 Write a comment below and I will try my best to answer quickly.